2016 Atlantic hurricane season: Storm names

 The following list of names was used for named storms that formed in the North Atlantic in 2016.
-The names not retired from this list were used again during the 2022 season.
 This was the same list used in the 2010 season, with the exceptions of Ian and Tobias, which replaced Igor and Tomas, respectively.
-The name Ian was used for the first time this year.
+The name Ian was used for the first time in 2016.

 Retirement

-On March 26, 2017, at the 39th session of the RA IV hurricane committee, the World Meteorological Organization retired the names Matthew and Otto from its rotating name lists due to the amount of damage and deaths they caused, and they will not be used again for another Atlantic hurricane.
-They were replaced with Martin and Owen, respectively, for the 2022 season.
+On March 26, 2017, at the 39th session of the RA IV hurricane committee, the World Meteorological Organization retired the names Matthew and Otto from its rotating name lists due to the amount of damage and deaths each one caused, and they will not be used again in the North Atlantic basin.
+They were replaced with Martin and Owen, respectively, when the list was used again for the 2022 season.

 Season effects

-This is a table of the tropical cyclones that formed in the 2016 Atlantic hurricane season.
-It includes their duration (within the basin), names, intensities, areas affected, damages, and death totals.
+This is a table of all of the storms that formed in the 2016 Atlantic hurricane season.
+It includes their name, duration, peak classification and intensities, areas affected, damage, and death totals.
 Deaths in parentheses are additional and indirect (an example of an indirect death would be a traffic accident), but were still related to that storm.
-Damage and deaths include totals while the storm was extratropical, a wave, or a low, and all the damage figures are in 2016 USD.
+Damage and deaths include totals while the storm was extratropical, a wave, or a low, and all of the damage figures are in 2016 USD.